 Seven Mile Lodge OPEN

-If you are staying at one of the lodges in Tusayan during our busy season, (March 1, through September 30, 2019) the park provides free shuttle bus service between Tusayan Hotels and the South Rim Visitor Center.
+If you plan to be staying at one of the lodges in Tusayan during our busy season, (March 1, through September 30) the park provides free shuttle bus service between Tusayan Hotels/Lodges and the South Rim Visitor Center every 20 minutes.

 Visitors entering the park from the gateway community of Tusayan via the free shuttle bus must present a valid park entrance pass.
 Entrance passes may be purchased at park entrance stations, online, or at these businesses in Tusayan.

-Additional lodging that is available to the south of Grand Canyon Village:
+Additional Lodging Available South of Grand Canyon Village: